 The Board of the Company has established the following Policy to apply to trading in the Company's shares on the ASX.
-This Policy applies to those persons defined below as "Restricted Persons" of the Company.
+This Policy applies to those persons defined below as "Restricted Persons".
 Restricted Persons to whom this Policy applies must restrict their buying and selling of Company's shares within the Company trading window established by this Policy.
 Any breach of this Policy will be regarded as serious and will be subject to appropriate sanctions.

-In addition to the requirements of this Security Trading Policy, all Restricted Persons (as defined below) must also comply with the Insider Trading Policy of the Company in Section 6 below.
+In addition to the requirements of this Security Trading Policy, all Restricted Persons (as defined below) must also comply with the Insider Trading Policy in section 6.